Totally-Random-Productions/Yolo-Annotation-Tool-New-/README.md

 run process.py
 ```

-Now i have implemented the convert.py process in main.py.
+Now I have implemented the convert.py process in main.py.
 So you don't run the convert.py for yolo annotating.<br>
 Do steps:
 ```
 run main.py